Dollar puts euro under pressure after U.S. bond yields rise

 The ECB holds its monetary policy meeting on Thursday.

 “There is a little bit of a notion that the ECB could sound a bit more cautious.
 We don’t think so.
-We think that the ECB will keep its policy normalisation stable.”
+We think that the ECB will keep its policy normalization stable.”

 Better than expected activity in the French private sector in April, according to a survey, was offset by worse than forecast activity in Germany.

-Against a basket of currencies the dollar rose 0.2 percent to 90.453, staying within sight of a two-week high of 90.477 set on Friday.
+Against a basket of currencies the dollar rose 0.2 percent to 90.453 .DXY, staying within sight of a two-week high of 90.477 set on Friday.

-The rise in bond yields also weakened Asian emerging market currencies versus the dollar, with the Chinese yuan down and the Indonesian rupiah hitting a two-year low of 13,895 per dollar.
+The rise in bond yields also weakened Asian emerging market currencies versus the dollar, with the Chinese yuan CNH= down and the Indonesian rupiah IDR= hitting a two-year low of 13,895 per dollar.

-Against the yen, the dollar hit a two-month high of 107.94 yen, up 0.2 percent on the day.
+Against the yen, the dollar hit a two-month high of 107.94 yen JPY=, up 0.2 percent on the day.

 Easing concerns over global political risks weighed on the Japanese currency, market participants said, as the yen tends to attract demand in times of economic uncertainty and market turmoil, and sell off when confidence returns.